aayushrajj/Bat-Bot/README.md

  Talk to Batman powered by Gemini!

 # Gemini API Key
-To integrate your Gemini API Key, execute the following command in your Python script once:
+To integrate your Gemini API Key, follow these steps:
 ```
-import os
-os.environ['GOOGLE_API_KEY'] = str("your-api-key")
+1. Create a .env file
+2. In the .env file add your google-api-key variable:
+   GOOGLE_API_KEY=your-gemini-api-key
 ```
 This will securely store your Gemini API Key as an environment variable.